Log in | Become a Member

 Stephanie J. Bevens Award

 The award honors Stephanie Bevens, a long-time OCDCA Board Member, an innovative director of microenterprise programs at Pike County Community Action, and a tireless advocate on behalf of low-income entrepreneurs.
-Nominate a CDC staff member with an entrepreneurial spirit and a strong advocate on behalf of low- to-moderate income people.
+A CDC staff member deserving of this award has an entrepreneurial spirit and is a strong advocate on behalf of low- to-moderate income people.

 CDC Staff Member of the Year